EhsanSarboukh/Lesson-Invites-Project/README.md

 * Git
 * Flutter SDK (for mobile)
 * Android Studio / iOS Xcode for emulators (or a real device)
-* Docker (optional; only if you want a MySQL/Postgres DB instead of SQLite)

 ---